-By default, when starting an empty workspace, MicroEJ SDK is configured to fetch dependencies from MicroEJ Central Repository.
+By default, when starting an empty workspace, MicroEJ SDK is configured to import dependencies from MicroEJ Central Repository.

-To configure MicroEJ SDK to fetch dependencies from a local modules repository:
+To configure MicroEJ SDK to import dependencies from a local module repository:

-- 1. Unzip the modules repository .zip file to the folder of your choice, - 2.
-Configure MicroEJ SDK repository using the ivysettings.xml file located at the root of the folder where the repository has been extracted.
+- 1. Unzip the module repository .zip file to the folder of your choice, - 2.
+Configure MMM settings file using the ivysettings.xml file located at the root of the folder where the repository has been extracted.